tz-wrapped/tezos-btc/TZBTC-contract.md

 This entry point is used transfer tokens from one account to another.

+Transfers tokens between two given accounts.

+This entrypoint serves multiple purposes:
+* When called with `"from"` account equal to the transaction sender, we assume that the user transfers their own money and this does not require approval.
+* Otherwise, the transaction sender must be previously authorized to transfer at least the requested number of tokens from the `"from"` account using the `approve` entrypoint.
+In this case current number of tokens that sender is allowed to withdraw from the `"from"` address is decreased by the number of transferred tokens.

 **Parameter:** (***from*** : [`Address`](#types-Address-simplified), ***to*** : [`Address`](#types-Address-simplified), ***value*** : [`Natural`](#types-Natural))

 <details>